 What is Skillshare Premium?

 Skillshare Premium is the platform’s subscription service.
-Most classes require an active Premium subscription, but you can get a month-long free trial to check it out before paying.
+All classes require an active Premium subscription, but you can get a month-long free trial to check it out before paying.

 Can I get a refund on Skillshare Premium?